jetbrains-academy/javascript-course/Variables/More about variables/task.md

-We remember that variables can be represented as boxes.
+Remember that variables can be represented as boxes.
 The name of the variable is a sticker on the box, and the value is what is stored inside.
-There is nothing stopping us from putting the value of one box to another, i.e. we can assign to a variable the value of another variable.
+There is nothing stopping us from putting the value of one box into another, i.e., we can assign the value of one variable to another variable.

 ```
 let greeting = 'Hello!'